paulorsfaria/42_Fractol_Resources/README.md

 A few intuitions worthy of note:
 - If $P(x_0)$ is really large, and the graph gets real high, we need to take a larger step to get closer to a true root.
 - But if $P'(x_0)$ is also really large, making the slope of the graph steeper, we need to take a smaller step to get closer to a true root.
-- While it works great when we start calculations near a root, where it converges really quickly, if your initial guess is far from a root it can find a couple weaknesses.
+- While it works great when we start calculations near a root, where it converges really quickly, if your initial guess is far from a root this method has a couple weaknesses.
 	- In some cases the sequence of new guesses that we get bounces around the local minimum of a function sitting above the x-axis.
 	- This makes sense since the linear approximation of the function around these values all the way to the right, is entirely unrelated to the nature of the function around its true root.
 It gives no useful information about the true root.
 	- It is only when by chance this process is able to throw the new guess off far enough to the left that the sequence of new guesses is able to approximate the true root.